altercation/storage-gen/README.md

 `-D, --debug `

-Turn on debug tracking & always save debug log.
+Turn on debug tracking; always save debug log.
 This option turns on minimal debug tracking and rolling script trace capture (in case of error).
 This has a minimal performance impact so is normally off.
 The debug log is saved by by default if the script encounters an error, and the debug file path will be